My human flies with me, right?

 Are there size or breed restrictions?

-If you are traveling internationally, particularly to the UK or France, we highly encourage your human to research any potential breed restrictions to ensure your travel plans are not affected by local governing bodies.
+We welcome dogs of all sizes and breeds.
+If you are traveling internationally, particularly to the EU, we highly encourage your human to research any potential breed restrictions to ensure your travel plans are not affected by local governing bodies.
+We are happy to provide guidance if your pup is a mixed breed.

 What do your concierge services entail?